Pseudo-turbulence in two-dimensional buoyancy driven bubbly flows: a DNS study: Conclusion

 To conclude, we have investigated the spectral properties of buoyancy driven bubbly flows.
-Using scale-by-scale energy budget we show that depending on the Reynolds number $\Rey$, the $k^{-3}$ pseudo-turbulence spectrum can appear for scales smaller (larger) than the bubble diameter.
-We also observe a non-zero negative energy flux in two-dimension that is indicative of an inverse cascade and leads to a $k^{-5/3}$ spectrum for scales larger than the bubble diameter.
-In three-dimension we observe a small non-zero positive energy flux but it does not alter the scalings that we observe.
-Although flow around an individual bubble strongly depends on the $\At$ \cite{tri15,bha81,wang2014experimental,piedra_2015}, intriguingly, the different scalings that we observe are not sensitive to the density contrast ($\At$).
-The $\Rey$ that we have explored are consistent with the experiments ($\Rey \sim[300-1000]$ \cite{vivek_2016,mendez} ) on pseudo-turbulence.
-Our scale-by-scale budget analysis reveals that the $k^{-3}$ scaling observed at these $\Rey$ is because of a balance between surface tension and viscous forces and not buoyancy and viscous dissipation.

-We thank D. Mitra and S. Banerjee for discussions.
-R.R. and V.P. contributed equally to this work, P.P. conceptualized the work.
-All authors analyzed the results and reviewed the manuscript.
+Using scale-by-scale energy budget we show that a non-zero negative energy flux in two-dimension that is indicative of an inverse cascade and leads to a $k^{-5/3}$ spectrum for scales larger than the bubble diameter.
+Although flow around an individual bubble strongly depends on the $\At$ \cite{tri15,bha81,wang2014experimental,piedra_2015}, intriguingly, the scaling that we observe is not sensitive to the density contrast ($\At$).
+Our scale-by-scale budget analysis reveals that in two-dimensional bubbly flows the $k^{-3}$ scaling observed at large $\Ga$ is because of a balance between energy production due to surface tension and viscous dissipation. \\ \\ R.R. conducted VOF simulations and V.P. conducted FT simulations.
+All authors analysed the results and reviewed the manuscript.